orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.deployDbTaskCompression

-Compression level between 0 and 9 to use in backup for database deployment.
+Compression level (between 0 and 9) to use in backup for database deployment..

 ```
 Setting name...: distributed.deployDbTaskCompression